bepoli/irkernel-hpc/README.md

 append `Singularity exec instance` to the R executable.

 ## Requirements
-- Singularity 3.x installed on the Jupyterhub server
+- Singularity 3.x installed on the Jupyterhub server (tip: you can install it from [conda-forge](https://anaconda.org/conda-forge/singularity))

 ## Usage
 Build the Singularity image and move it to your server/HPC.